 Here are answers to some of our most commonly asked questions.
 If you would like to ask us another question, get in touch by emailing us firstname.lastname@example.org

-The Altaeros BAT is designed to survive 100+ mph winds and operate in heavy precipitation.
-A secondary conductive path within the electromechanical tether grounds the BAT and protects sensitive electrical equipment from lightning current surge.
-In case of severe weather storms, the system can autonomously dock and wait out the storm on its ground station, where it can continue to produce power.
+The Altaeros SuperTower is designed to survive 100+ mph winds and operate in heavy precipitation.
+A secondary conductive path within the electromechanical tether grounds the SuperTower and protects sensitive electrical equipment from lightning current surge.
+In case of severe weather storms, the system can autonomously dock and relaunch as soon as the storm passes.

-The Altaeros BAT has three load-bearing tethers.
+The Altaeros SuperTower has three load-bearing tethers.
 If one of the tethers breaks loose, the remaining tethers will reel in the shell.
-In the very unlikely scenario that all three tethers break loose, an automatic vent will begin to release helium to allow the BAT to slowly descend to the ground.
+In the very unlikely scenario that all three tethers break loose, an automatic vent will begin to release helium to allow the SuperTower to slowly descend to the ground.
 Similar safety features have been reliably demonstrated on hundreds of existing aerostats.

-The Altaeros BAT requires no crew for day-to-day operation.
+The Altaeros SuperTower requires no crew for day-to-day operation.
 The system is monitored remotely and, in case of extreme weather, the system will autonomously dock.
-Like other power equipment, periodic maintenance is required, to visually inspect the system and top up any lost helium.
+Like other power equipment, periodic maintenance is required to visually inspect the system and top up any lost helium.

-Once on site, the Altaeros BAT can be inflated and deployed in under 24 hours.
+Once on site, the Altaeros SuperTower can be inflated and deployed in under 24 hours.
 Our system does not require a crane or cement foundation for its installation.

-The Altaeros BAT was designed for easy permitting under existing airspace and environmental regulations.
-Per FAA requirements, the Altaeros BAT is limited to under 600 meter height (similar to skyscrapers and radio antennas), The shell is fitted with lightweight indicator lights for nighttime deployment and a beacon to alert nearby aircraft.
-According to Normandeau Associates, a leading environmental consultancy, “birds and bats are likely to be behaviorally averse to entering the shrouded space where the turbines spin,” thereby reducing the potential impact on avian wildlife.
+The Altaeros SuperTower was designed for easy permitting under existing airspace and environmental regulations.
+Per FAA requirements, the Altaeros SuperTower is height limited similar to skyscrapers and radio antennas.
+The shell is fitted with lightweight indicator lights for nighttime deployment and a beacon to alert nearby aircraft, and operates with authorization from the FAA.